Gather + Grow

 Federal Parliamentary Inquiry into food pricing and food security in remote Indigenous communities

-We have established a Far North Queensland presence managed by an Aboriginal and Torres Strait Islander-identified professional.
-This person is based in Cairns and will work closely with our funded community-controlled and store-based position as well as other key stakeholders.
+We have established a Far North Queensland presence managed by a Torres Strait Islander-identified professional.
+The team is based in Cairns and will work closely with our funded community-controlled and store-based position as well as other key stakeholders.

 Motif artwork produced for Queensland Health by Gilimbaa.